winniebahati/Analysis-materials-for-threat-validation/README.md

     template-replication-package
      .
-     |--- data/                            Contains pre-screenign questions for recruiting experts from Upwork, survey questionnaire, transcription codes for the analysis of the think-aloud interviews
+     |--- data/                            Contains pre-screening questions for recruiting experts from Upwork, survey questionnaire, transcription codes for the analysis of the think-aloud interviews
      |
      |--- documentation/                   Contains the scenario description for each experiement, the list of threats adopted from each scenario and a document containing the justification for the validity of each threat alongside the information cues and technical knowledge necessary for validating the threats.
      |